rlane/Oort-legacy/README.md

 - send(msg) - broadcast a message to all friendly ships.

-- recv() - receive the next message off the queue.
+- recv() - receive the next message from the radio.
+Returns nil if there are no messages on the queue.

 - spawn(class, filename, orders) - spawn a ship.